cannypack/sequelize/docs/manual/core-concepts/paranoid.md

 # Paranoid

 Sequelize supports the concept of *paranoid* tables.
 A *paranoid* table is one that, when told to delete a record, it will not truly delete it.
-Instead, a special column called `deletedAt` will have its value set to the timestamp of that deletion request.
+Instead, a special column called `deleted` will have its value set to the timestamp of that deletion request.

 This means that paranoid tables perform a *soft-deletion* of records, instead of a *hard-deletion*.